fsist/future-streams/README.md

 and the component has finished passing the EOF signal downstream.

-`RunningStream` contains methods (overloads of `get` and `apply`) which return the `RunningStreamComponent` instance corresponding to the stream component model instance passed in.
+`RunningStream` contains methods (overloads of `get` and `apply`) which return the `RunningStreamComponent` instance corresponding to the model case class instance passed in.

 In practice, the timing of the completion of different components in the same stream is not intended to be a useful, strongly specified kind of behavior.
-In particular, downstream components may complete before or after upstream ones.
+In particular, downstream components may complete before or after upstream ones, because some component implementation may wait for their downstream to complete before completing themselves.

-The whole `RunningStream` also has a single completion event (`RunningStream.completion: Future[Unit]`) which completes when all components have completed.
+The whole `RunningStream` also has a global completion event (`RunningStream.completion: Future[Unit]`) which completes when all components have completed.

-#### No support for reuse
+#### Stream components cannot be reused

-Although stream component model types are case classes, they are not necessarily immutable.
-In general, they *cannot* be reused in other streams, and the same stream model cannot be built and run more than once.
-Although this is a desirable feature (which exists in akka-streams), it would take too much effort to implement.
+Although stream component model types are case classes, they *cannot* be reused in other streams, and the same stream model cannot be built and run more than once.
+Although this is a desirable feature (which exists in akka-streams), it would take too much effort to implement, even though the design itself might be simple.

 ### Stream results